 U of T Faculty Rank Among World’s Top Researchers

 The receipt of prestigious national and international honours by U of T researchers is an important benchmark of excellence.
-Researchers at the University of Toronto are regularly recognized with national and international awards for making significant contributions to research, either in a specific field or across disciplines.
-These awards often signal important advances that have benefited society in some meaningful way.
+Researchers at the University of Toronto are regularly recognized with national and international honours, awards and prizes for making significant contributions to research and innovation, either in a specific field or across disciplines.
+These recognitions often signal important advances that have benefited society in some meaningful way.
 Some of the prestigious awards our faculty members have received are listed below.